ACFF will open again for submissions via FilmFreeway on May 1st, 2025.

 ACFF considers submitted non-fiction and fiction films, provided the theme is driven by environmental or cultural conservation.
 Of special interest are the myriad ways humans interact with wildlife and wild places, issues driven by natural resource conservation, humans as part of the environment, living in a continuum of cultural tradition, lifestyles in conjunction with changes in the natural world and how young people encounter and understand the natural world.
 The motivating force behind ACFF is the power of film to engage, inform and inspire.

-PLEASE NOTE: FOR 2024, WE ARE ONLY ACCEPTING FILMS WITH A RUN TIME OF 40 MINUTES OR LESS.
+PLEASE NOTE: FOR 2025, WE ARE ONLY JURYING FILMS WITH A RUN TIME OF 40 MINUTES OR LESS.
+WE WILL BE INVITING A FEW FEATURE FILMS AS WELL.

 Films with these broad topics are generally considered by ACFF: